Kenneth Edward Untener: Death and legacy

-After a period of illness, Kenneth Untener died at age 66 of a form of leukemia on March 27, 2004.
-His death was a shock to many people, as it had only been announced six weeks prior that he suffered from leukemia.
-His funeral Mass was celebrated in Saginaw and included a homily by Archbishop John R. Quinn.
-Three years after his death, some of Untener's reflections were collected in a book, The Practical Prophet: Pastoral Writings.
+Kenneth Untener died at age 66 from leukemia on March 27, 2004.
+His death shocked many people, as the diocese had only announced Unterer's leukemia diagnosis six weeks earlier.
+His funeral mass was celebrated in Saginaw; it included a homily by Archbishop John R. Quinn.
+Three years after Unterer's death, some of his reflections were published in a book, The Practical Prophet: Pastoral Writings.

 Views

 Equality

 Untener's career was marked by a consistent focus on egalitarianism in the church, ministry to the poor and participative liturgy.
-His liberal views often put him at odds with orthodox Catholics and with the Vatican.
+His liberal views often put him at odds with conservative Catholics and with the Vatican.
 He was regarded as being sensitive to the viewpoints of liberal Catholics.
 His overall view was that one should keep an open mind, consider the logic of one's actions and how they affect the church, and reflect openly over controversial issues.
-He frequently derided the Vatican for avoiding debate on real issues that potentially harmed the entire church.
+He frequently derided the Vatican for avoiding debate on real issues that potentially harmed the entire Church.